-- " If distance B is greater than the specified measurement: - Change the drivetrain kit.
+- " If distance B is greater than the specified measurement: - Change the drivetrain kit. 🔦

-When a new chain is mounted, the rear sprocket and engine sprocket should also be changed.
+When a new chain is mounted, the rear sprocket and the engine sprocket should also be changed.

 New chains wear out faster on old, worn sprockets.

-- Check the chain sliding guard for wear.

 - " If the lower edge of the chain pins is in line with, or below, the chain sliding guard:

-- Change the chain sliding guard. 🔌
+- Change the chain sliding guard.

 - Check that the chain sliding guard is firmly seated.

 - " If the chain sliding guard is loose:

 - Tighten screws on the chain sliding guard.

-Guideline

-Screw, chain M6 6 Nm (4.4 lbf ft) sliding guard Loctite®243TM
+Screw, chain M6 10 Nm (7.4 lbf ft) sliding guard Loctite®243TM

-- Check chain sliding piece for wear.

 - " If the lower edge of the chain pins is in line with or below the chain sliding piece:

 - Change the chain sliding piece.

 - Check that the chain sliding piece is firmly seated.

 - " If the chain sliding piece is loose:

 - Tighten screw on the chain sliding piece.

+Guideline